nokusukun/go-menasai/README.md

     //      containing documents which matches on the index where
     //      you can do more operations to the results returned.

-    log.Println("Search and sort result for 'watch' filtered by 'watch': ", len(docs.Documents))
+    log.Println("Search and sort result for 'watch' filtered by 'watch': ", len(result.Documents))

     // Exports the database into a JSONArray in which can be returned as an API response. jsonData, _ := result.ExportJSONArray()